shengli666666/DedustNet/README.md

 ## Network Architecture

+As we have uploaded a lot of pictures, the page may refresh slowly.
+Thank you very much for your patience!

 ### DedustNet Network

 <center>
     <img src='network/networknew.png'>
 </center>

-DedustNet consists of encoding and decoding two processes.
+DedustNet consists of two encoding and decoding processes.
 The encoding consists of two DWT-Former Blocks, including a step of downsampling using DWT and a Swin Transformer Block with Spatial Features Aggregation Scheme (SFAS).
-We propose the DWT-Former Block incorporates Cross-level Information Fusion Module (CIFM) to fuse different levels of information in the encoding and decoding stages, Dilated Convolution Module (DCM) with different expansion rates (rate=3, 6, 9) is adopted to serve as the interface between the two stages to complete the feature interaction in different receptive domains.
+We propose that the DWT-Former Block incorporates the Cross-level Information Fusion Module (CIFM) to fuse different levels of information in the encoding and decoding stages.
+A Dilated Convolution Module (DCM) with different expansion rates (rate = 3, 6, and 9) is adopted to serve as the interface between the two stages to complete the feature interaction in different receptive domains.

 ### DWT-Former Block and CIFM Moudle